TOP-N53

 To restore ocular blood flow, promote neuroprotection and inhibit hypoxia by re-establishing optimal intracellular cGMP levels and correcting the insufficient cell-cell communication.

 Our approach with TOP-V122 is to target ocular blood flow.
 Our novel dual mode-of-action drug combines the potent and selective inhibition of the PDE enzyme with the release of NO. Consequently, the intracellular levels of cGMP are restored.
-The stimulation of microcirculation and healthy angiogenesis should lead to neuroprotection, inhibition of hypoxia and ultimately to the prevention of vision loss.
-We envisage a monotherapy with eye drops of TOP-V122to treat dry AMD and non-proliferative DR where the inhibition of vascular leakage and reduction of hypoxia will stop the disease progression.
-Additionally, an injectable sustained release formulation for TOP-V122 will be developed in combination with anti-VEGF drugs to reduce the anti-VEGF side effects, inhibit vascular leakage and reduce hypoxia for wet AMD and proliferative DR.
+The stimulation of microcirculation and healthy angiogenesis should lead to neuroprotection, inhibition of hypoxia, and ultimately the prevention of vision loss.
+We envisage a monotherapy with eye drops of TOP-V122 to treat dry AMD and non-proliferative DR where inhibiting vascular leakage and reducing hypoxia will stop the disease progression.
+Moreover, in severe cases which are treated with anti-VEFG drugs, an injectable sustained-release formulation for TOP-V122 will be developed.
+This will be given in addition to the anti-VEGF drugs mainly to reduce the anti-VEGF side effects, inhibit vascular leakage, and reduce hypoxia for wet AMD and proliferative DR.

 TOP-M119